Women's National Basketball Association: All-Star Game

-WNBA Playoffs
+Playoffs

-The WNBA Playoffs usually begin in late September, though in years of the FIBA World Cup they begin in August.
+The WNBA playoffs usually begin in late September, though in years of the FIBA World Cup they begin in August.
 In the current system, the eight best teams by the regular-season record, without regard to conference alignment, qualify for the playoffs.
-Since 2022, the playoffs have been held in a standard knockout format, with the first round consisting of best-of-three series and the semifinals and finals being best-of-five.
-Since 2021, Google has been the official sponsor.
+Since 2022, the playoffs have been held in a standard knockout format, with the first round consisting of best-of-three series and the semifinals being best-of-five.
+The Finals were also best-of-five until being expanded to best-of-seven in 2025.
+Since 2021, Google has been the official sponsor of all playoff rounds except for the Finals, which are sponsored by YouTube TV.

 Having a higher seed offers several advantages.
 The higher seed will generally face a weaker team, and will have home-court advantage in each round.
-In the current playoff format, all quarterfinal series use a 2–1 home-court pattern, which allows the higher seed the opportunity to win the series without having to visit the lower seed.
-This in turn means that a lower seed that wins one of the first two games will host the series decider.
+In 2024, all quarterfinal series used a 2–1 home-court pattern, which allowed the higher seed the opportunity to win the series without having to visit the lower seed.
+This in turn meant that a lower seed that won one of the first two games would host the series decider.
+However, the quarterfinals returned to a 1–1–1 pattern in 2025, with the higher seed hosting the first game and a potential third game.

 The quarterfinals are bracketed in the normal manner for an 8-team tournament, with 1 vs. 8 and 4 vs. 5 on one side of the bracket and 2 vs. 7 and 3 vs. 6 on the other.
 The winners of each quarterfinal series advance to the semifinals, with the bracket not being reseeded.
 The semifinals use a 2–2–1 home-court pattern, meaning that the higher-seeded team will have home court in games 1, 2, and 5 while the other team plays at home in game 3 and 4.
-The finals are also played in a 2–2–1 home-court pattern.

-WNBA Finals
+Finals

-The final playoff round, a best-of-five series between the two semifinal winners, is known as the WNBA Finals and is held annually, currently scheduled for October.
+The final playoff round, a best-of-seven series between the two semifinal winners, is known as the WNBA Finals and is held annually, currently scheduled in October.
 Each player on the winning team receives a championship ring.
 Also, the league awards a WNBA Finals Most Valuable Player Award.
-For this round, the series follows a 2–2–1 pattern, meaning that one team will have home court in games 1, 2, and 5, while the other plays at home in games 3 and 4.
-The 2–2–1 pattern in the WNBA Finals has been in place since 2005.
+Since 2025, the Finals have used the same 2–2–1–1–1 pattern currently used by the NBA, meaning that the higher seed plays at home in games 1, 2, 5, and 7, while the lower seed plays at home in games 3, 4, and 6.

-League championships

-The Houston Comets, Minnesota Lynx, and Seattle Storm hold the distinction of having won the most championships with four titles each.
-The Comets folded in 2008.
-The Lynx have the most appearances in the championship with six, all occurring in the seven years from 2011 to 2017.